 - Double-click the user name in the search results, and then click the Account tab.

-- Under User logon name, notice the domain part of user logon name.
+- Under User logon name, note the domain part of user logon name.
 This is known as the UPN suffix.

 Collapse this imageExpand this image

-If the UPN suffix isn't a registered domain, you must either register the domain with a domain registrar or change the UPN suffix of the user to a domain that's registered.
-This UPN suffix must be registered with a domain registrar before you can verify the domain in your organizational account.
+If the domain suffix isn't a registered domain, you must either register the domain by using a domain registrar or change the domain suffix of the user to a domain that's registered.
+This domain suffix must be registered by using a domain registrar before you can verify the domain in Azure AD.

 Scenario 2: The cloud-managed user has a license